 2. Under General, click View Assessments.
 Once on the list, click on the title of the test you would like to edit.

-In DnA, you can import student response data into an assessment using a file that contains their answers and their student ID numbers.
+You can import student response data into an assessment using a file that contains their answers and their local student ID numbers.
 Your file needs to be in one of these formats:

 - Comma Delimited